LokiBot Gains New Persistence Mechanism, Steganography

 Figure 2.
 Lokibot's infection chain

 Based on the email header, the email seemed to be a newly created email, not a forwarded or reply message as the subject indicated.
 There was no indication that an existing email account was compromised.
 This means it is likely the sender spoofed a legitimate account since the IP address did not match the sender domain.
-Our Dynamic User List also showed that the email had most likely been sent from a botnet or a compromised machine infected with malware.
+Our Dial-Up User List also showed that the email had most likely been sent from a botnet or a compromised machine infected with malware.

 The Trend Micro™ Smart Protection Network™ infrastructure showed that the IP address used had also sent other spam mails that included the following email subjects: